-You may have everything in order for a great night’s sleep: a comfy bed, a Feng Shui interior, stress and anxiety are under control, eating healthily and steering clear of alcohol before bedtime, etc, etc. But, there’s one thing that’s out of your control and proving to be a bit of a pest – giant house spiders.
+You may have everything in order for a great night’s sleep: a comfy bed, fresh sheets, a Feng Shui interior, in bed at a good time, etc. But, there’s one thing that’s out of your control and proving to be a bit of a pest – giant house spiders.

 According to an article for Scientific American, this is because ‘The myth flies in the face of both spider and human biology, which makes it highly unlikely that a spider would ever end up in your mouth… More than anything, spiders probably find sleeping humans terrifying.’

 Even though spiders may not go near your mouth, it doesn’t mean they won’t enter your bedroom, especially after humid weather at the beginning of autumn.
 At this time of year, male spiders in the UK will seek out warm and dry places like our bedrooms in search of a female mate.
 Dr Chris Terrell-Nield said: “The males are up to 10cm across the leg span and can be the size of your hand…”.
 Yikes!

 Peppermint is said to be the most effective essential oil for deterring spiders.
-You can simply mix several drops of it with some water in a spray bottle and spritz around the room.
+You can simply mix several drops of it with some water in a spray bottle and spritz it around the room.
 Spiders really don’t like the smell, so they’ll vacate and steer clear.
 There’s also a trick of using soaked peppermint tea bags in the corners of your bedroom – this one is probably not so good for those of you with carpeted floors.

 Spiders like to find warm, quiet places to hide and spin webs, so by regularly dusting and vacuuming, you’re less likely to find them getting comfy in your bedroom.
 Time to get your Hinch on.

-No matter how careful you are, the odd toast crumb is going to make it onto your bed sheets, and this will attract insects.
+No matter how careful you are, the odd toast crumb is going to make it onto your bedsheets, and this will attract insects.
 Spiders will then be attracted to these insects and you’ll soon find yourself sharing your bed with creepy crawlies.